Ten Years Ago…

 “Sure do.
 Fine young man.
 Brings me treats now and then.
 I think he’s convinced I don’t eat or something, but he’s getting to be a decent cook in his attempts to fatten me up, so I let him think.”

-“Oh, I hope he decided to fatten me up.
+“Oh, I hope he decides to fatten me up.
 I’m afraid my meals are rather redundant and very simple.”

 “I’ll drop a hint.”